ADR General FAQs

 The UN numbers are assigned to different transport categories from 0 to 4 and this will influence the maximum amount of the goods that can be carried at any one time.

-How do I find out the requirements for particular goods or substance?
+How do I determine the requirements for particular substances or articles?

 Chapter 3.2 of the ADR contains a Dangerous Goods List.
-This is a table which contains a list of dangerous goods by name and description, their UN numbers, classification, transport categories and all relevant requirement codes for packaging, labelling, carriage, etc. The table shows the section of the ADR that detail the requirements for each of the relevant codes.
+This is a table which contains a list of dangerous goods by name and description, their UN numbers, classification, transport categories and all the relevant codes for packaging, labelling, special provisions, carriage in bulk, carriage in tanks, etc.

 back to top